BLB Solicitors

 What are conveyancing searches?

-If it’s the first time you have been involved in a conveyancing transaction, you may question what are conveyancing searches.
-Searches are enquiries which are made by your solicitor to various authorities to find out more about the property you wish to purchase.
+If it’s your first time involved in a conveyancing transaction, you may wonder: what are conveyancing searches and why are they needed?
+Conveyancing searches are enquiries carried out by your solicitor with various authorities to uncover important information about a property before you buy.

 Are conveyancing searches necessary?

-• floods regularly, making it difficult or impossible to insure;
+• Regular flooding makes it difficult or impossible to insure the property.

-• has an unstable mineshaft running beneath it;
+• An unstable mineshaft is beneath the property.

 Get a no-obligation conveyancing quote online.

-How many searches are done when buying a house?
+How many searches are carried out when buying a house?

-• Local Authority Search: highlights issues concerning planning, building control, highways, and pollution.
+• Local Authority Search: Reveals planning issues, building control matters, highways, and pollution.
+Find your local authority.

 • chancel repair liability.